caldaml/Strategic-Sourcing-Daikin-2026/scrapy_setup.md

 ```

 >[!IMPORTANT]
->The data NEEDS to be in a csv delimited file as is parsed as such
+>The data NEEDS to be in a csv delimited file as it is parsed as such